josegonzalez/josediazgonzalez.com/about/index.markdown

 ## Summary

-I'm a Technical Directory based in New York, New York with an [extremely active github account](https://github.com/josegonzalez/) and an interest in Application Deployment and Server Monitoring.
+I'm a Technical Director based in New York, New York with an [extremely active github account](https://github.com/josegonzalez/) and an interest in Application Deployment and Server Monitoring.
 My background is originally as a software developer, something which I continue to do in my spare time through open source.
 I've been doing this since around 2008 and sometimes I blog [on this website](/).

 ---